-- This advisory opinion is issued only to [names redacted], the requestors of this opinion.
-This advisory opinion has no application to, and cannot be relied upon by, any other individual or entity. - This advisory opinion may not be introduced into evidence in any matter involving an entity or individual that is not a requestor of this opinion.

-- This advisory opinion is applicable only to the statutory provisions specifically noted above.
-No opinion is expressed or implied herein with respect to the application of any other Federal, state, or local statute, rule, regulation, ordinance, or other law that may be applicable to the Proposed Arrangement, including, without limitation, the physician self-referral law, section 1877 of the Act. - This advisory opinion will not bind or obligate any agency other than the U.S. Department of Health and Human Services. - This advisory opinion is limited in scope to the specific arrangement described in this letter and has no applicability to other arrangements, even those which appear similar in nature or scope. - No opinion is expressed herein regarding the liability of any party under the False Claims Act or other legal authorities for any improper billing, claims submission, cost reporting, or related conduct.
+- This advisory opinion is issued only to [name redacted], the requestor of this opinion.
+This advisory opinion has no application to, and cannot be relied upon by, any other individual or entity. - This advisory opinion may not be introduced into evidence by a person or entity other than [name redacted] to prove that the person or entity did not violate the provisions of sections 1128, 1128A, or 1128B of the Act or any other law. - This advisory opinion is applicable only to the statutory provisions specifically noted above.
+No opinion is expressed or implied herein with respect to the application of any other Federal, state, or local statute, rule, regulation, ordinance, or other law that may be applicable to the Proposed Arrangement, including, without limitation, the physician self-referral law, section 1877 of the Act (or that provision's application to the Medicaid program at section 1903(s) of the Act). - This advisory opinion will not bind or obligate any agency other than the U.S. Department of Health and Human Services. - This advisory opinion is limited in scope to the specific arrangement described in this letter and has no applicability to other arrangements, even those which appear similar in nature or scope. - No opinion is expressed herein regarding the liability of any party under the False Claims Act or other legal authorities for any improper billing, claims submission, cost reporting, or related conduct.